From basement bunkers to industrial icons and mysterious marvels, you’ll find art in the most surprising of places in Leeds.

 Freedom Mills, Washington Street, Leeds, West Yorkshire, LS3 1JL.

 Sunny Bank Mills

-The combination of Leeds-centric art, created by Leeds artists for Leeds people is an irresistible one – and that’s exactly what’s on offer at Union 105.
-Seven in-house studios provide a space for local artists to develop new work inspired by Chapeltown.
-Although it’s a working studio, it’s possible to nip into their tiny project space to browse the range of commissions.
-It’s a charming response to the people, places and context of Chapeltown and a great example of how to blend art and community.
+Art for Leeds, about Leeds, by Leeds – that’s what’s you can experience at Union 105.
+Its seven in-house studios provide a space for local artists to produce pieces inspired by the Chapeltown suburb.
+Although it’s a working East Street Arts studio, you can nip into their small project space to browse the range of commissions and rotating exhibitions.
+It’s an undoubtedly charming response to the people, places and contexts of Chapeltown, and a great example of how art can bring a community together.